I tried building a low-cost RAG with Gemma 4 31B + S3 Vectors + AgentCore

 --region us-east-1

-The Runtime ARN is listed in amplify_outputs.json generated after deployment, under custom.runtime_arn.
-When run, it retrieves RAG answers for all 15 questions, and Gemma 4 31B acts as the judge, scoring each answer from 1 to 5 on three axes: Faithfulness, Relevancy, and Completeness.
+The Runtime ARN is listed in the custom.runtime_arn field of amplify_outputs.json generated after deployment.
+When executed, it retrieves RAG responses for all 15 questions, and Gemma 4 31B acts as a judge to score them from 1 to 5 on three axes: Faithfulness / Relevancy / Completeness.

 [1/15] q01: How many days per week is remote work possible?...